motioneye-project/motioneyeos/board/solidrun/macchiatobin/readme.txt

 =====================

 The MacchiatoBin board can be setup to load the bootloader from different sources including eMMC, SPI flash, and SD-card.

-In order to select boot from SD-card DIP switches SW1 and SW2 should be configured as follows:
+On Rev 1.2 board to select boot from SD-card the DIP switches SW1 and SW2 should be configured as follows:

 SW2: 01110
 SW1: 1xxxx

+The upcoming Rev 1.3 board will have a single pins header J1 instead of the SW1/2 DIP switches.
+To boot from SD-card the setting of J1 jumpers should match the DIP switches of Rev v1.2 board from left to right:

+J1: 011101xxxx

 Insert the micro SDcard in the MacchiatoBin board and power it up.
 The serial console is accessible at the micro-USB Type-B connector